thunderdome-data/superbowl-ads/README.md

 php make_data.php
 ```

-Take the output and add it to line 16 of `lib/js/superbowl-ads.js` (in that array).
+Take the output and add it to line 16 or 17 of `lib/js/superbowl-ads.js` (in that array).
 You'll know you put it in the right place when you open up index.html (running on your local webserver) and the page doesn't break.

+### How to edit the branding

+The index.html now includes Denver Post-specific analytics and ads scripts and markup.
+These are identified in the head and the top of the body, as well as in the footer.
+This was added so when people view the mobile-friendly version of the database, ads and analytics are present.

 ## What is this?